Miss USA 1996

 Miss USA 1996 was the 45th Miss USA pageant, held at South Padre Island Convention Centre on South Padre Island, Texas culminating in the final competition and crowning on February 2, 1996.

 At the conclusion of the final competition, Ali Landry of Louisiana was crowned by outgoing titleholder Shanna Moakler of New York.

-Landry is the first former Miss Teen USA state delegate to win the Miss USA title, the third Miss USA from Louisiana and the second Miss Louisiana USA to win both the Photogenic award and Miss USA crown, making Louisiana the only state to complete this feat after California did it in 1992.
-Landry is also the fifth and last Miss Photogenic to be crowned as Miss USA after winning the award.
+Landry had previously won the Miss Louisiana Teen USA title and placed seventh at Miss Teen USA 1990.

 The pageant was held on South Padre Island for the third and final time.
 It was hosted by Bob Goen for the third time, and Maty Monfort offered colour commentary.
 Aaron Neville provided entertainment during the competition.

 This was also the first year that the Miss Universe Organization opened a website dedicated to the pageant, and the first time they instituted an internet vote to choose the winner of the Miss Photogenic award.

-It was also the first time since 1989 that there were 10 semifinalists, instead of the usual 12.
-Also, this was the first year since 1991 in which the delegates wore one-piece bathing suits for the preliminary and final swimsuit competitions.